 Is global cybersecurity spending increasing?

 Yes.
-Global cybersecurity spending is $240 billion in 2026, up 12.5% year-over-year.
-This is the seventh consecutive year of double-digit growth in the category.
-The growth is driven by rising threat levels (ransomware, supply chain attacks, nation-state activity), stricter regulatory requirements (DORA, NIS2 in Europe, SEC rules in the US), and the expanding attack surface created by cloud adoption and remote work infrastructure.
+Worldwide end-user spending on information security is forecast at $244 billion in 2026, up 11.6% year-over-year in constant currency (Gartner, 3Q25 forecast update).
+This continues a multi-year run of double-digit growth in the category.
+The growth is driven by rising threat levels (ransomware, supply chain attacks, nation-state activity), stricter regulatory requirements (DORA, NIS2 in Europe, SEC rules in the US), the expanding attack surface created by cloud adoption and remote work, and the new demands of securing AI systems.

 What happens to security budgets after a breach?